-What other drugs will affect Fluocinonide-E (fluocinonide topical)?
+What other drugs will affect Fluocinonide-E?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied fluocinonide.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Fluocinonide-E (fluocinonide topical)

-- Side Effects
+- Side effects

-- Drug Interactions
+- Drug interactions

-- Pricing & Coupons
+- Pricing & coupons

-- En Español
+- En español